wp-graphql/wp-graphql-woocommerce/docs/content/session/2-index.md

 metaDescription: "Learn the uses and differences between a JWT-Auth token and WooCommerce Session token."
 ---

-A JWT-Auth token refers to any JSON Web Token (JWT) sent through the HTTP "Authorization" header for the purpose of authenticating the end-user as a WordPress user before the core logic of the HTTP request has executed.
+A JWT-Auth token refers to any JSON Web Token (JWT) sent through the "Authorization" HTTP header for the purpose of authenticating the end-user as a WordPress user before the core logic of the HTTP request has executed.

 A WooCommerce session token is a JWT created by WooGraphQL for the sole purpose of identifying the WooCommerce customer session of the end-user.

+> **Small note:** As I said, there are multiple solutions available but throughout this documentation you'll find references to the **WPGraphQL-JWT-Authentication** plugin, so that will be the JWT solution discussed here.

 They both work by storing the user/customer ID along with some info about who made and whose to recieve the token in an object and encrypting that into a string a.k.a. a JWT.
 WPGraphQL-JWT-Authentication and WooGraphQL makes these tokens available through way of queryable fields

 ```graphql
 query {
   customer {